enesien/nextjs-react-tester/README.md

    - The footer should have a slightly darker background than the table
    - The text in the footer should be capitalized and slightly bolded

+### Other Notes

-#### You are free to choose what data points are displayed and how it is styled/positioned, but it should be easy to read as a <ins>customer-facing</ins> application.
+- You are free to choose what data points are displayed and how it is styled/positioned, but it should be easy to read as a <ins>customer-facing</ins> application.
+- We value original solutions.
+While you can use any resources for reference, the implementation should reflect your own understanding and coding style.
+- Remember that Next.js offers both client-side and server-side capabilities.
+Think about where certain operations might be best performed.